 A 5-speed Tremec transmission is mounted to the engine, with the reverse-mounted early Mustang shifter.

-Looking closely, you’ll see Carol Shelby signed the glove box door.
+Looking closely, you’ll see Carroll Shelby signed the glove box door.
 People ask if it’s his signature – it is.
-I tell the story of how Carol and I were out to dinner one night (being an old chicken farmer, he had chicken, I had steak), and on the way home, while stopped at a red light, I handed him a pen and asked him to sign the glove box door, which he did.
+I tell the story of how Carroll and I were out to dinner one night (being an old chicken farmer, he had chicken, I had steak), and on the way home, while stopped at a red light, I handed him a pen and asked him to sign the glove box door, which he did.
 A genuinely fantastic tale!
 The next time you see me, ask me about the glove box door, and I’ll tell you the real story behind it.

 Lastly, I am always asked if it’s as fast as the original.
 My response, which has been proven, is that this one is faster and better than the original.
 This one has more horsepower, more torque, and a 5-speed manual transmission.
 It’s faster in a straight line, and with the independent suspension on this car and an all-aluminum engine over the front end, it’s a much better handling car.
-The one thing the original has that this one does not is that Carol Shelby is a much better driver than I am, so advantage Shel.
+The one thing the original has that this one does not is that Carroll Shelby is a much better driver than I am, so advantage Shel.